zapabob/ROCm/docs/how_to/pytorch_install/pytorch_install.md

    errors when running the unit tests.
    :::

-   This will first install some dependencies, such as a supported torchvision version for PyTorch.
-Torchvision is used in some PyTorch tests for loading models.
+   This will first install some dependencies, such as a supported `torchvision` version for PyTorch. `torchvision` is used in some PyTorch tests for loading models.
 Next, this will run all the unit tests.

    :::{note}